PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Assign-a-Built-in-Policy.md

 }
 ```

+You should now kick-off your Terraform workflow (init, plan, apply) to apply the new configuration.
+This can be done either locally or through a pipeline.
+When your workflow has finished, the `NIST SP 800-53 Rev. 5` policy set will be assigned at `es_root`.

 ## Assign the `Not allowed resource types` Policy at the `Landing Zones` Management Group

 In this example, we will assign it at the `Landing Zones` Management Group.
 To do this, either update your existing `archetype_extension_es_landing_zones.tmpl.json` file or create one and copy the below code in to it and save.